-SECTION V - OWNERSHIP OF GAMING
+SECTION V - Ownership of Gaming

-- a) The Tribe shall have the sole proprietary interest in and responsibility for the conduct of any gaming operation authorized by this ordinance, unless non-Tribally owned gaming is approved and licensed under this ordinance. - b) In order to be licensed by the White Earth Tribal Gaming Commission, individual owners, in addition to the requirements of this ordinance, shall also be required to:

-1. Pay to the White Earth Reservation not less than 60 percent of the non-Tribally owned gaming operation's net gaming revenues, to be used only for the purposes set forth in this Ordinance at Section VII.

-2. Comply with eligibility standards of a State license for the same activity, so that if the individual is ineligible to receive a State license to conduct the same activity within that jurisdiction, a Tribal license shall be denied.

-3. Pay NIGC annual fees.
+- a) The Tribe shall have the sole proprietary interest in and responsibility for the conduct of any gaming operation authorized by this ordinance, unless non-Tribally owned gaming, small gaming operations, or charitable gaming is approved and licensed under this ordinance. - b) In order to be licensed by the White Earth Tribal Gaming Commission, individual owners, in addition to the requirements of this ordinance, shall also be required to: - Pay to the White Earth Reservation not less than 60 percent of the non-Tribally owned gaming operation's net gaming revenues to be used only for the purposes set forth in this Ordinance at Section VII. - 2 Comply with eligibility standards of a State license for the same activity, so that if the individual is ineligible to receive a State license to conduct the same activity within that jurisdiction, a Tribal license shall be denied - 3.
+Pay NIGC annual fees, as applicable.